 All smokers function differently, where some are great at smoking while some others fry or even bake well.
 While choosing, make sure you pick one that allows you to roast, smoke, grill, and bake.

-Depending upon your workspace, pick a smoker that seamlessly into your home and can be stored easily when not in use.
+Depending upon your workspace, pick a smoker that moves seamlessly into your home after an outdoor cooking session and can be stored easily when not in use.
 If you don’t regularly cater to larger groups, consider buying a smaller smoker.
 Various models can cook a surprisingly large amount of food despite their size.

 Most drum smokers come in 55 or 30-gallon capacity.
-While smaller smokers have a lesser capacity they are ideal in camping and tailgating, larger smokers have larger baskets that can accommodate more coals.
+While smaller smokers have less cooking area, they are ideal in camping and tailgating; larger smokers have larger baskets that can accommodate more coals.